 How to hire BADBADNOTGOOD for an event

-Learn how to hire BADBADNOTGOOD or research availability and pricing for booking BADBADNOTGOOD to work a corporate event, fundraiser, private party, social media campaign, fair or festival, tradeshow or conference, endorsement project, or book BADBADNOTGOOD to speak, please submit this form to our agency:
+Learn how to hire BADBADNOTGOOD or research availability and pricing for booking BADBADNOTGOOD to perform at a corporate event, fundraiser, private party, social media campaign, fair or festival, tradeshow or conference, endorsement project, or hire BADBADNOTGOOD as a guest speaker, please submit the form to our agency.

 Frequently Asked Questions about booking BADBADNOTGOOD.

-There is low probability for BADBADNOTGOOD to work a gig for anything substantially less than the published price range.
-We will negotiate with BADBADNOTGOOD on your behalf, but if your funding is not in place then it will more difficult to book BADBADNOTGOOD, because they get many offers to work events that are at or above asking price.
-It is also important to consider BADBADNOTGOOD's travel costs, as they may require an entourage of staff and equipment.
+There is low probability to book BADBADNOTGOOD for a party with anything substantially less than the published booking cost price range.
+We will negotiate with the BADBADNOTGOOD agent on your behalf, but if your funding is not in place then it will more difficult to book BADBADNOTGOOD, because they get many offers to work events that are at or above asking price.
+It is also important to consider the travel costs when researching the BADBADNOTGOOD booking fee, as additional expenses like this, as well as an entourage of staff and equipment, are not necessarily built-in to the booking fee range shown.
 If your budget does not factor that in, then there is no benefit for them to want to be hired.
 We do not personally speak for BADBADNOTGOOD, but in our experience in booking talent for over 25 years, this is generally the outcome of inadequate funding.